srevn/kqexec/README.md

 - **File and Directory Exclusion**: Flexible pattern-based exclusion of files and directories from monitoring using glob syntax
 - **Hidden File Support**: Optional monitoring of hidden files and directories (starting with a dot)
 - **Resource-Based Event Processing**: Tracks filesystem resources and their scanning profiles to detect meaningful changes
-- **Command Debouncing**: Prevent command execution flooding when many events occur rapidly
+- **Command Cooldown**: Prevent command execution flooding when many events occur rapidly
 - **Placeholder Substitution**: Dynamic command generation based on event details
 - **Environment Variable Injection**: Event context provided to commands when enabled
 - **Feedback Loop Prevention**: Filters out self-generated events and establishes a new baseline after command execution